byjg/php-anydataset-db/docs/prefetch.md

    - `current()` returns the first record in the buffer
    - `next()` removes the first record from the buffer and calls `preFetch()` to fetch more if needed
    - `valid()` checks if there are more records in the buffer or if more can be fetched

+### Efficient Buffer Implementation

+The implementation uses `SplDoublyLinkedList` instead of a simple array for the row buffer, which provides:

+- O(1) time complexity for adding and removing elements from either end
+- More efficient memory usage when dealing with large result sets
+- Better performance for queue-like operations (push/shift) used in pre-fetching

 ### Cursor Management